MarcoCastelli4/Canile/README.md

 # Path finding for entry agent

-### This project was developed for the Algorithms and Data Structures course.
+### This project was developed for the Web Development course

-The objective is to simulate the movement of a set of agents within a grid.
-The problem is not to make the agents collide in the movement from the initial position to the final position.

-We development this project using IntelliJ
+An application was developed for a kennel, giving different functionalities to the manager and the possibility for users to register in order to adopt dogs